Adzz/limit/README.md

 # Limit

-This repo is an exploration of the ideas talked about in this very good post [http://jtfmumm.com/blog/2015/11/17/crdt-primer-1-defanging-order-theory/](http://jtfmumm.com/blog/2015/11/17/crdt-primer-1-defanging-order-theory/) read that first.
+This repo is an exploration of the ideas talked about in this very good post [http://jtfmumm.com/blog/2015/11/17/crdt-primer-1-defanging-order-theory/](http://jtfmumm.com/blog/2015/11/17/crdt-primer-1-defanging-order-theory/) read that.
+Below are just rambling notes of my own, plz ignore, but look at the code if you like.

 We are going to look at CRDTs, specifically CvRDTs - convergent conflict free replicated data types.
 What the hell are those and who the hell are you?
 What indeed.
 CvRDTs are a special kind of data type that allow us to be sure we can achieve consensus amongst a bunch of nodes, as long as the data we are converging on adheres to certain properties.